Explore health content from A to Z.

 Birth control pills.
-These stop the menstrual cycle.
+These prevent the hormone levels from fluctuating like they would during a normal menstrual cycle.

 Progestins.
 These are a form of progesterone.
 They help keep estrogen levels low.

 Danazol.
 This is a weak male hormone.
 It stops or lowers a woman’s production of estrogen and progesterone.
+This is less commonly used.
 A non-hormonal form of birth control must be used with this therapy.

 Laparotomy.
-This is surgery done through one larger incision in your abdomen.
-It is used remove large implants that can’t be reached with the laparoscope.
-It may also be used when pelvic organs such as your bowel are involved.
+This is surgery done through 1 larger incision in your abdomen.
+It is used to remove large implants that can’t be reached with the laparoscope.
+It may also be used when pelvic organs, such as your bowel, are involved.